University of Utrecht

 For more information on the pre-semester language course and semester language course, please see the FAQs.

-• Semester 1 runs from late August to early February.
-It isn't possible for students to complete Semester 1 in December; all Semester 1 students must stay through February.
+- Semester 1 runs from late August to early February (it is not possible for students to complete Semester 1 in December; all Semester 1 exchange students must stay through February)

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.